dennisdoomen/blog/_posts/2023/2023-03-05-docker-in-tests.md

 }
 ```

 So how do you run automated tests that need a real database?
 Do you think my proposal is useful?
 Let me know by commenting below.

-Oh, and follow me at [@ddoomen](https://twitter.com/ddoomen) to get regular updates on my everlasting quest for better solutions.
+## About me
+I'm a Microsoft MVP and Principal Consultant at [Aviva Solutions](https://avivasolutions.nl/) with 26 years of experience under my belt.
+As a coding software architect and/or lead developer, I specialize in building or improving (legacy) full-stack enterprise solutions based on .NET as well as providing coaching on all aspects of designing, building, deploying and maintaining software systems.
+I'm the author of [Fluent Assertions](https://www.fluentassertions.com), a popular .NET assertion library, [Liquid Projections](https://www.liquidprojections.net), a set of libraries for building Event Sourcing projections and I've been maintaining [coding guidelines for C#](https://www.csharpcodingguidelines.com) since 2001.
+You can find me on [Twitter](https://twitter.com/ddoomen) and [Mastadon](https://mastodon.social/@ddoomen).